 Eating foods that are high in monounsaturated fats (Ex: eggs, avocados, and extra virgin olive oil) has shown to increase metabolic rate by increasing testosterone.
 Testosterone is the hormone directly related to burning fat and building muscle.
 It’s recommended to get only about 20% – 30% of your daily calories from fat.

 Once again, I come back to weight training.
 Probably the best and quickest way to get your metabolism revved up.
-Lifting weights has a very high after burn effect.
-When talking about the after burn effect, it is usually referred to as the EPOC effect (a.k.a. excess post-exercise oxygen consumption).
+Lifting weights have a very high afterburn effect.
+When talking about the afterburn effect, it is usually referred to as the EPOC effect (a.k.a. excess post-exercise oxygen consumption).
 This is simply defined as additional energy that your body burns after your workouts.
 It elevates your metabolic rate and according to this study, keeps it at an elevated level for up to 38 hours.
-This, in turn, allows your body to not only burn a lot of calories during the workout, but to also burn a little more extra calories than normal long after the workout is over.
-Lifting weights also packs on the muscle which also increase your metabolic rate.
+This, in turn, allows your body to not only burn a lot of calories during the workout but to also burn a little more extra calories than normal long after the workout is over.
+Lifting weights also pack on the muscle which also increases your metabolic rate.
 The more muscles you have, the higher your metabolic rate is, and thus the more calories you burn.

-Over the past few weeks, it seemed to me that my results were starting to plateau (although I could just be paranoid).
-I honestly thought as long as I maintained my calorie deficit and continued my workouts everything would be fine, but just to be on the safe side, I decided to do a little research just in case because I wanted to avoid making the same mistake as I did in the past.
+Over the past few weeks, it seemed to me that my results were starting to plateau.
+I honestly thought as long as I maintained my calorie deficit and continued my workouts everything would be fine.
+However, I decided to do a little research just in case.
+I wanted to avoid making the same mistake as I did in the past.
 Very glad I did.
-I was aware about metabolism, however I was very unaware of the key role it played in fat loss.
+I was aware of metabolism, however, I was very unaware of the key role it played in fat loss.
+Thanks to these tips, I began to jump start my metabolism right away.
 For more ways to boost metabolism, click here.
 How about you guys?
 How did you boost your metabolism?
 Did you do any of the things listed or did you do something entirely different?
 Let me know in the comment section, I’m always looking for new ideas and getting a discussion going.